muntherqasaimeh/Dr-knafeh-Mobile-App-frontend/README.md

 # Dr-knafeh-Mobile-App-frontend
-Mobile Application Frontend Development for the Canadian Restaurant Dr.knafeh
+Mobile Application Frontend Development for the Canadian Restaurant Dr.knafeh  by using JAVA (Android)